ripienaar/free-for-dev/README.md

    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
    * [remotemysql.com](https://remotemysql.com) — Remote MySQL Database hosting, setup is instant and use phpMyAdmin for administration, free for 100Mb data, free backups, no query limits and 99% uptime.
    * [InfluxDB](https://www.influxdata.com/) — Timeseries database, free up to 3MB/5 minutes writes, 30MB/5 minutes reads and 10,000 cardinalities series
+   * [Quickmetrics](https://www.quickmetrics.io/) — Timeseries database with dashboard included, free up to 10,000 events/day and total of 5 metrics.

 ## STUN, WebRTC, Web Socket Servers and Other Routers